flowscripter/docs/design/domain-model-concepts.md

 - *payload type*
 - *attribute key*

-An extension consists of a name, a version, dependencies on other plugins, Javascript and optionally native code libraries.
+A component consists of a name, a version, dependencies on other plugins, Javascript and optionally native code libraries.

 Payload types and data models can extend the Javascript API.

-Most of the core Flowscripter functionality is implemented via extensions to the core runtime.
+Most of the core Flowscripter functionality is implemented via components which extend the core runtime.

 ##### Operators